The Rules relating to Use of the University Library apply to the use of the Library of the University.

 18.4.2 Clients will be expected to maintain an acceptable standard of conduct at all times while on UTS Library premises and/or using UTS Library facilities.

 18.4.3 Clients must at all times act in accordance with instructions authorised by the University Librarian which are displayed in one or more of the various locations and facilities of the University Library or in the University Library's official print and electronic publications.

 18.4.4 In particular, clients shall be responsible for:

 (1) ensuring, before they leave the UTS Library, that any UTS Library item that they remove from the premises of the UTS Library has been registered for borrowing;

 (2) the safekeeping and return of items borrowed on their ID Card;

 (3) returning UTS Library materials by the date or time due, which is shown on the docket issued at the time of the loan and on the web catalogue;

-(4) familiarising themselves with the relevant Library rules and borrowing policies which are available on the UTS Library website and in printed publications.
+(4) familiarising themselves with the relevant Library rules and borrowing policies which are available on the UTS Library website.